Cheek/Chick DNA Project

 DNA testing has revolutionized the way that scientists study human migration.
 Scientists have collected genetic samples from people all over the world, hoping to understand how populations moved out of Africa (where the human race originated) and into Europe, Asia, and the Americas.
 Based on these studies, scientists have divided DNA into large "super-families" called "haplogroups."
 It is possible to predict a person's Y-DNA haplogroup from the results of a 12-marker or 25-marker Y-DNA test, although sometimes an additional test, called a "SNP" (single nucleotide polymorphism) test, is needed for confirmation.

 Your Y-DNA haplogroup gives you clues about the geographic origin of your direct male-line ancestors.
-For example, if your family came from England and your haplogroup is R1b1, it's likely that your direct male-line ancestors, around 2,000 years ago, were probably Celts living in the British Isles.
-However, haplogroups are not the same as racial or ethnic groups.
+For example, if your family came from England and your haplogroup is R1b1, your direct male-line ancestors, 2,000 years ago, were probably members of a tribe (possibly Celtic) who lived in the British Isles or somewhere along the northwestern coast of Europe.
+We can say with 100% certainty that they were not Native Americans, Africans or Asians, and it is highly unlikely that they were Russians, Greeks or Sicilians.
+It is important to remember, however, that haplogroups are not the same as racial or ethnic groups.
 Haplogroups overlap national and ethnic boundaries, and most ethnic groups have several different haplogroups in their populations.
-You have to consider your haplogroup in conjunction with other information about your family, such as surname history, patterns of immigration to America, etc.
+The R1b1 haplogroup is common throughout western Europe, so you still have to consider other information about your family, such as surname history, patterns of immigration to America, etc. In addition, our ideas about race and ethnicity change over time.
+No one really thought of the "Celts" (Welsh, Irish, and Scots, etc.) as a single ethnic group until scholars began studying Celtic languages in the 18th century.
+In ancient times, the "Celts" included many different tribes who spoke their own languages, had their own kings and often fought bitterly with each other.

 Another caveat is that this science is truly on the cutting edge, and new developments are happening all the time that could change our understanding of some of the following theories.

-With that in mind, the three most common Y-DNA haplogroups in the British Isles are:
+With that in mind, the 3 most common Y-DNA haplogroups in the British Isles are:

 Haplogroup R1b1 (M343, P25) (Western Europeans)